fikretgit/DevOps-Projects/Project_7-Microservices_CI-CD_Pipelines/Hands-on/README.md

 }
 ```

-- Create a Jenkins pipeline with the name of `petclinic-nightly` with the following script to run QA automation tests and configure a `cron job` to trigger the pipeline every night at midnight (`0 0 * * *`) on the `dev` branch.
+- Create a Jenkins `Pipeline Project` Job with the name of `petclinic-nightly` with the following script to run QA automation tests and configure a `cron job` to trigger the pipeline every night at midnight (`0 0 * * *`) on the `dev` branch.
 Input `jenkins/jenkinsfile-petclinic-nightly` to the `Script Path` field.
 Petclinic nightly build pipeline should be built on a temporary QA automation environment.

 - Commit the change, then push the script to the remote repo.